 Lamaze classes are perfect for moms who want an in person, class.

-Healthy Start Birth Prep is perfect for busy moms.
+Birth Undone is perfect for busy moms.
 These are the moms who have demands on their time and energy.
 They will benefit from the support of an online class in many ways.
 First, the flexibility to choose when to watch classes.
 Second, the friendship and encouragement of other moms also preparing for birth in the exclusive online community.
-Third, because when you do the things in the Healthy Start Birth Prep, you are entered to win amazing giveaways.
+Third, because when you do the things you learn in class, you are entered to win amazing giveaways.

-I hope this article helped you understand the pros and cons of Lamaze classes compared to the Healthy Start Birth Prep Challenge.
+I hope this article helped you understand the pros and cons of Lamaze classes compared to the Birth Undone.
 We would LOVE to help you prepare for a fabulous birth.
 Our next class starts on the first of the month!
 If you have any questions reach out to Suzzie at contact @shebirthsbravely.com.